MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: Introduction

 \section{Introduction}

-As robotics and autonomy continue to grow, the choice of algorithms and methods used to plan and control of complex systems in these fields start to become more selective.
-These algorithms need to be able to handle the potentially complex dynamics of robotics system and allow representation for complex cost functions.
-They also need to be responsive to new data as environments and systems change, as in a self-driving scenario.
-Finally, the planning and control methods used need to be able to run in real-time so that the robot can continue to perform without unnecessary pauses.
+As robotics and autonomy continue to grow, the choice of algorithms and methods used to plan and control complex systems in these fields start to become more selective.
+These algorithms need to be able to handle the potentially intricate dynamics found in robotic systems and allow for complex cost function representations.
+They also must be responsive to new data as environments and systems change.
+Finally, the planning and control methods used should run in real-time so that the robot can continue to perform without unnecessary pauses.
+We can see these requirements show themselves in a self-driving car example.
+The dynamics need to be aware of changing road conditions while the cost function has to capture multiple goals such as avoiding other cars, following traffic laws, and getting to the destination.
+The planner has to be fast enough to react to other drivers stopping suddenly or debris on the road.

-The approaches to control optimization can be delineated into two types of methods: gradient-based and sampling-based.
-Gradient-based methods such as \ac{iLQR} \cite{li2004iterative}, \ac{DDP} \cite{jacobson1970differential} and \ac{SQP} \cite{boggs1995sequential} generally have to rely on some restrictions to the dynamics and cost functions they are applied to such as being continuously differentiable.
+The approaches to \ac{MPC} optimization can be delineated into two types of methods: gradient-based and sampling-based.
+Gradient-based methods such as \ac{iLQR} \cite{li2004iterative}, \ac{DDP} \cite{jacobson1970differential} and \ac{SQP} \cite{boggs1995sequential} generally rely on restrictions to the dynamics and cost functions such as being continuously differentiable.
 But in exchange for those restrictions, they can produce controls that minimize the cost function in a computationally-efficient manner.
 Sampling-based methods, such as \ac{MPPI} \cite{williams2016aggressive} or \ac{CEM} \cite{rubinstein1999cross}, can relax these requirements and allow for arbitrary functions but come at the cost of requiring many samples to properly estimate the optimal control.
-Thus, we can see that while we gain more freedom in representation of functions, we pay for that in computational expense.
-One way to address this computational expense is to push the computation out of the CPU and onto a GPU.
-GPUs are designed to be highly parallelizable and for the majority of most sampling-based methods, we want to run the same computations on different inputs.
-By taking advantage of the GPU, we can make sampling-based methods usable in real time and also provide enough samples to get optimal solutions.
+These arbitrary functions remove the need for convexification or smoothing which can cause unnecessary conservatism.
+One way to address this computational expense is to push the computation out of the CPU and onto a GPU, where the parallelization of sampling can be better utilized.
+By taking advantage of the GPU, we make sampling-based methods usable in real-time and also provide enough samples to get optimal solutions.